literallyjustroy/norse-bot/README.md

 # NorseBot

-Basic Discord bot as an example to proof the testability of discord bots for use in Software Testing and Maintenance.
+Discord Bot created for use by the NKU Esports discord.

-## Setup
+## Running the bot

 1. Clone this repository
 2. Install NodeJS
 3. Navigate to the project root directory
 4. Install dependencies: `npm install` using cmd prompt/terminal
-5. Create an auth.json file in the root directory and paste in the token (Pinned in the Discord #project channel)
+5. Define the environment variable BOT_TOKEN (containing your Build-A-Bot token)
 6. Run `npm start` in cmd prompt/terminal

 ## Testing

-2. Run `npm test` (Defined in package.json under Scripts)
+2. Run `npm test` in cmd prompt/terminal